koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 ## Day three

-### Building Event Driven Services with Apache Kafka and Kafka Streams - Ben Stopford
+### Building Event-Driven Services with Apache Kafka and Kafka Streams - Ben Stopford

 Maybe I was tired, but this talk on Kafka sounded too much like a sales pitch...which might be unfair.